lauriap/random-dungeons/README.md

-# Random Dungeon Generator Using Cellular Automata
+# Random Dungeon and Ruins Generator

 This Random Dungeon Generator is made as part of a data structures and algorithms laboratory course.
-The generator creates random ASCII dungeons pictured from above using cellular automata.
+The generator creates random ASCII dungeons pictured from above using cellular automata (Cavern-type dungeon) or a self-made algorithm (Ruins-type dungeon).

 The generator also has a simple GUI.
-The generator will be made using Java.
+The program has been coded using java on a gradle build.
 Please refer to documentation for more details.

+**KNOWN ISSUES**

+* Unit testing for Ruins class missing.
+Will be added during week 5.
+* Cavern-type dungeon also forms caverns with inaccessible places.
+Will be fixed during week 5.
+* GUI window showing the generated dungeon is missing a scroll bar.
+Will be added during week 5.
+* Checkstyle corrections still need to be made.
+* Random class not implemented with a self-made data structure yet
+* Still considering whether to allow rectangular maps instead of squares.

 ## Weekly Reports (in Finnish)